apoorva-sharma/e80-auv/README.md

 ### StateEstimator

 The `StateEstimator` class defines an object which handles all the state estimation of the robot.
 It keeps an internal `state` struct which stores the current estimate of the state.
-It is `init`ialized with the loop period (in seconds) and the origin gps coordinates (in 10^-5 deg).
+It is `init`ialized with the loop period (in seconds) and the origin gps coordinates.

 It includes functions to incorporate data from the IMU and GPS, as well as a function which takes in the current commanded motor drive and applies an forward kinematic model to determine the state of the robot after one loop period.